9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 The bot moves up, right, left, and down.
 The bot paints.
 ```
 4) Trace the movement of the Bot.
-Color in any squares the Bot paints.
+Color any squares the Bot paints.
 6)
 I arrived at my answer by:
 ```